Trademark Attorney Services

 TEAS stands for the Trademark Electronic Application System.
 This is basically an online portal where you can submit your trademark application to the United States Patent and Trademark Office.
 TEAS is easy to use and available 24/7.
 You can also pay your application fees through TEAS.
 The fees for registering your trademark can be anywhere from $225 to $400 depending on what type of application you submit.
 Consult a trademark attorney who can help you decide which application you should submit.

-Additional Information on Trademark Registration for Memphis Businesses
+Why Trademark Registration Matters for Memphis Businesses

 Trademarks Services for Memphis Businesses